The Death of the

 The "Amateur Spirit"

-While mass-market giants scale for everyone, Tracksmith found its power in radical specificity.
-They don't target "runners"; they speak to the Running Class — the non-professional yet competitive athletes who train at 6:00 AM before a day at the office.
+Where mass-market giants scale for everyone, Tracksmith found power in radical specificity.
+They don't target "runners."
+They speak to the Running Class — the non-professional yet deeply committed athlete who logs miles at 6:00 AM before a full day at the office.

 03